apache/royale-docs/component-sets/jewel/jewel-hcontainer.md

 ## Overview

-The Jewel HContainer class is a [Container](component-sets/jewel/container) that layout elements horizontaly and provide some properties to allow more flexibility like `gap` to define some spacing between items, or `itemsHorizontalAlign` and `itemsVerticalAlign`, to distribute elements in different ways along horizontal and vertical axis respectively.
+The Jewel HContainer class is a [Container](component-sets/jewel/container) that lays out elements horizontally and provides some properties to allow more flexibility like `gap` to define spacing between items, and `itemsHorizontalAlign` and `itemsVerticalAlign`, to distribute elements in different ways along the horizontal or vertical axis.

 ## Example of use